Questions & Answers

 The Nordic CCM project publishes the received questions and answers below.
 To post new questions, please email email@example.com.

 For the abbreviations used, please see the List of abbreviations.

 Q: Remedial Actions (RA), how are they included in the capacity calculation process?

 A: Non-costly RAs are always considered in the capacity calculation process.
-TSO operators assess which costly RAs can be utilized to increase the capacity, and whether it is economically more efficient to apply redispatch or to submit the CNE to the allocation mechanism without the impact of redispatch being reflected.
+For the costly RAs it will be assessed whether they are available and can be utilized to increase the capacity on internal CNECs or internal combined dynamic constraints, and whether it is economically more efficient to apply redispatch or to submit the internal CNEC or internal combined dynamic constraint to the allocation mechanism without the impact of redispatch being reflected.

 Q: Domain Validation – what is it?